Skip to main content

 caution

-Ensure the recovered volume is properly detached from the console.
-Leaving it connected may result in data corruption, resource waste, or system crashes.
+You must detach the restored volume from the console after recovery.
+Leaving it connected may cause data corruption, resource waste, or system conflicts.

 Restore data on an active instance